cstrawberry/predictive-universe/docs/paper/appendices/appendix_y_baryon_asymmetry.md

    with coefficients fixed by the block’s charges (Lemma R.IDX2).
 If $\nu_R$ are included, all mixed gauge and gravitational anomalies cancel, hence (Y.2)$=0$.

-2. (**C and CP violation**) The predictive‑frame connection carries generic complex holonomies; CP invariance requires measure‑zero phase constraints.
-Thus generic PU blocks violate CP without extra fields (this is the standard “complex phase is generic” statement, now anchored in the $G$–principal bundle of Conjecture G.M1).
+2. (**C and CP violation**) The emergent gauge interactions (predictive‑frame connection) carry generic complex phases (e.g., in the Yukawa couplings derived in Appendix R).
+CP invariance requires these phases to satisfy specific, measure‑zero constraints.
+Thus, generic PU configurations violate CP without requiring extra fields.
+This is the standard “complex phase is generic” argument, now anchored in the emergent $G$‑bundle structure (Appendix G) and the topological origin of generations (Appendix R).

 3. (**Departure from equilibrium**) The arrow‑of‑becoming and local horizon thermodynamics (§12; Theorem 12.G2 with positive Unruh/KMS temperature) enforce nonequilibrium during expansion.
 Hence all three Sakharov conditions hold without additional assumptions [Sakharov 1967].